Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Validity criterion for the semiclassical approximation

-For spin $\frac{1}{2}$ fields the renormalized perturbation of the quantum current in~\eqref{LRE} is \be \delta \la J_{Q} \ra_{\textnormal{ren}} = -\frac{q^{2}m^{2}}{2\pi}\delta A(t)\int_{-\infty}^{\infty}dk \, \frac{1}{\omega^{3}}+ \, i\int_{-\infty}^{\infty}dx^{'}\int_{-\infty}^{t}dt^{'} \la [ J_{Q}(t,x) , J_{Q}(t^{'},x^{'}) ] \ra \, \delta A(t^{'}) \quad , \ee with \be \int_{-\infty}^{\infty}dx' \la [ J_{Q}(t,x) , J_{Q}(t^{'},x^{'}) ] \ra =\frac{4 i \, q^{2}}{\pi}\int_{-\infty}^{\infty}dk \, \textnormal{Im}\bigg\{h_{k}^{I}(t)h_{k}^{II}(t)h_{k}^{I*}(t')h_{k}^{II*}(t') \bigg\} \;. \ee
+For spin-$\frac{1}{2}$ fields the renormalized perturbation of the quantum current in~\eqref{LRE} is \be \delta \la J_{Q} \ra_{\rm ren} = -\frac{q^{2}m^{2}}{2\pi}\delta A(t)\int_{-\infty}^{\infty}\frac{dk}{\omega^{3}}+ \, i\int_{-\infty}^{\infty}dx^{'}\int_{-\infty}^{t}dt^{'} \la [ J_{Q}(t,x) , J_{Q}(t^{'},x^{'}) ] \ra \, \delta A(t^{'}) \quad , \ee with \be \int_{-\infty}^{\infty}dx' \la [ J_{Q}(t,x) , J_{Q}(t^{'},x^{'}) ] \ra =\frac{4 i \, q^{2}}{\pi}\int_{-\infty}^{\infty}dk \, \textnormal{Im}\bigg\{h_{k}^{I}(t)h_{k}^{II}(t)h_{k}^{I*}(t')h_{k}^{II*}(t') \bigg\} \;. \ee

-As remarked in subsection (\ref{sec:massless}), in the massless limit we find that the mode equations decouple and the solutions are $h^{I,II}_k(t)=\pm \theta(\mp k)e^{\pm i\int(k-qA)dt}$.
+Recall that in the massless limit we find that the mode equations decouple and the solutions are given in Eq.~\eqref{masslessmode}.
 Thus, for a given value of $k$ either $h^I_k$ or $h^{II}_k$ is zero, and hence $h^I_k h^{II}_k=0$ for any value of $k$.
-Therefore in the massless limit the current-current commutator in \eqref{fcomm} is zero.
+Therefore in the massless limit the current-current commutator in Eq.~\eqref{fcomm} is zero.

-\subsection{Approximate Solutions to the Linear Response Equation}
+\subsection{Approximate solutions to the linear response equation}

-From~\eqref{LRE},~\eqref{delta-jq-scalar}, and~\eqref{deltajf}, it is clear the linear response equation is an integro-differential equation.
+From Eqs.~\eqref{LRE},~\eqref{delta-jq-scalar}, and~\eqref{deltajf}, it is clear that the linear response equation is an integro-differential equation.
 This makes it significantly more difficult to solve numerically compared to an ordinary differential equation.
-A useful way to approximate the solutions to the linear response equation for the case of homogeneous perturbations was given in~\cite{validitypreheating}.
-It involves solving the semiclassical backreaction equations for two sets of initial conditions that differ from each other by only a small amount.
-Thus the difference between these two solutions is an approximate solution to the linear response equation so long as this difference does not grow too large.
-If it does grow to be large, then even though the difference is no longer an approximate solution to the linear response equation, one can be sure the solution to the linear response equation that corresponds to the initial difference has grown substantially.
-Hence our criterion for the validity of the semiclassical approximation has been violated.
+A useful way to approximate the solutions to the linear response equation for the case of homogeneous perturbations was given in Ref.~\cite{validitypreheating}.
+It involves solving the semiclassical backreaction equation for two sets of initial conditions which differ from each other by only a small amount.
+At early times we expect these two solutions to be an approximate solution to the linear response equation so long as the difference does not grow too large.
+If this difference grows significantly, then the corresponding solution to the linear response equation should also grow substantially.
+Hence, our criterion for the validity of the semiclassical approximation is considered to be violated.